Undergraduate Catalog 2024-2025

 At WKU, students and faculty within the Department of Earth, Environmental, and Atmospheric Sciences (EEAS) study an interdisciplinary cadre of contemporary topics aimed at exploring, understanding, and solving the wonderous curiosities of our dynamic planet, and its effects on society.
 EEAS offers three undergraduate programs and one graduate program, directs two certificate programs, and shares graduate duties with a partnered graduate program:

 • B.S.
-Environment, Sustainability & Geographic Studies
+Environmental, Sustainability & Geographic Studies

 • B.S.
 Geological Sciences